 San Juan National Historic Site is a great park to lay in the grass, fly a kite, discover the fort and it walls or perhaps take in a ranger-led program.
 The best view by far is to see the fort and lighthouse when you are cruising out of port in the afternoon and get a photo!

-St. Croix VI typically gets two to three cruise ships per month.
+The Island of St Croix typically gets two to three cruise ships per month.
 Danish heritage is evident in the towns of Frederiksted and Christiansted.
-This Island not only has palm-lined beaches and turquoise waters, but it also has three National Parks Sites!
+This island not only has palm-lined beaches and turquoise waters, but it also has three National Parks Sites!
 I have yet to visit this island but covet the opportunity to visit these parks and island one day!

 Christiansted National Historic Site is a great place to enjoy the Caribbean breeze while enjoying a picnic or a walk around the grounds.
 The Park is seven acres centered on the Christiansted waterfront/wharf area with five historic structures.